livegnik/2way-poc-design/README.md

 4. Deterministic ordering selects where the proposal fits relative to other accepted writes, preventing race conditions.
 5. The mutation commits to the local append-only log and, if desired, streams to peers, which replay the exact same pipeline.

-If any step fails—missing reference, stale capability, conflicting order—the proposal never touches durable state.
+If any step fails (missing reference, stale capability, conflicting order), the proposal never touches durable state.
 Rejection is deterministic, so well-behaved nodes converge without negotiating with one another or trusting the network.

 ## 6. Security model and threat framing